hazimehh/L0Learn/README.md

 <img src="https://user-images.githubusercontent.com/11324150/31854351-b6847b12-b665-11e7-879d-a7668f395267.png" width = 300>
 <img src="https://user-images.githubusercontent.com/11324150/31854353-b816a1f8-b665-11e7-86a2-9b3c3c7bde34.png" width = 300>

 The optimization is done using coordinate descent and local combinatorial optimization over a grid of the regularization parameter(s) values.
-We describe the details of the algorithms in our paper: Fast Best Subset Selection: Coordinate Descent and Local Combinatorial Optimization Algorithms ([PDF](https://arxiv.org/abs/1803.01454)).
+We describe the details of the algorithms in our paper: Fast Best Subset Selection: Coordinate Descent and Local Combinatorial Optimization Algorithms ([arXiv link](https://arxiv.org/abs/1803.01454)).

 The framework is implemented in C++ along with an easy-to-use R interface.
 Below we provide the installation instructions for the R package.